Indiana

 You must show a photo ID to vote in Indiana.

-Registered voters need an identification number or a copy of acceptable ID to vote by mail.
+You need to give an identification number or a copy of an accepted ID to vote by mail.

 Indiana ID Requirements for Voting In Person